 Pavements are also designed and constructed to take the weight of pedestrians, mobility scooters and wheel chairs.
 The weight of a car or goods vehicle can cause damage.
 This is particularly evident in illegal vehicle crossovers where residents gain access to their property by driving over a pavement that hasn't been lowered and re-enforced.

 Impact on disabled people

 Pavement parking can have a big impact on disabled people in Surrey.
 Surrey Coalition of Disabled People, Surrey Vision Action Group, and Guide Dogs are working closely the county council to tackle this issue.
-Guide dogs website are running an anti-parking on pavements campaign with resources to download for local campaigns.

 Impact on our Local Transport Plan

 - Accessibility: Parking on pavements can cause problems for pedestrians and wheel chair users especially when access to property is obstructed.

 - Congestion: Parking on street without suitable provision (i.e. half on pavement half on carriageway) narrows carriageways and can reduce traffic flow especially when vehicles are double parked.

 - Environment: Parking on pavements is unsightly as they are intended for pedestrians.